Jericho Cruz: Rain or Shine Elasto Painters (2014–2018)

 Cruz was drafted 9th overall by Rain or Shine in the 2014 PBA draft.
+In the preseason, he was fined for hitting Enrico Villanueva in a preseason brawl.

-On December 5, 2014, he registered his first breakout game against Alaska, finishing 16 points on 6-for-7 shooting.
+On December 5, 2014, he registered his first breakout game against Alaska, finishing with 16 points on 6-for-7 shooting and made a clutch go-ahead putback with 18.5 seconds remaining.
 Two days later, he suffered a broken foot during their game against Ginebra and was out for the rest of the All-Filipino conference.
-He has since returned to active play in the 2015 Commissioner's Cup.
+He returned to active play in the 2015 Commissioner's Cup playoffs.
+He was named to the All-Rookie Team for the 2014–15 season.